are you in?

 The biggest limitation is that you can only have 10 students.
 But that’s enough to get a feel for whether or not Teachable is a good fit for you (and your learners).

-There are no transaction fees on the free courses.
-However, with your paid courses, you'll incur a $1 fee + 10% of the course price.
+There are no transaction fees on free online courses you create in this plan.
+However, with your paid courses, you’ll incur a $1 fee + 10% of the course price.

 The free plan also offers integrated payment processing, student management, the ability to offer students to leave comments on your lessons and videos, and basic quizzes.

-And if you have any questions, you can use their email support.
+And if you have any questions, you can access their customer support through email.
 In most cases, you will get a reply back within 24 hours.

 Who Should Use Teachable’s Free Plan?